EonOfCatastrophe/EonOfCatastrophe/README.md

 Hello, mate!
 Call me Toast!
-(Or you can call me that one fool, heh-heh.)
+(Or pony names if you prefer them)

 For starters, I'm a pretty nice guy, but of course everyone has their own set of boundaries.
 I'm usually active on PT but also .. usually semi-afk.
 Sometimes trolling people or messing around.